DarkAt26/RconInteractionForMods/README.md

 the guide uses code which i created for which i dont take any responsibility if it causes you any inconveniences or damages<br>
 you obviously can create your own code for that if wanted. look at the code i posted to basically see what it needs to work<br>

-As root: (doesnt have to be root. if you use something else make sure to change the data for the service)
+As steam user: (doesnt have to be steam. if you use something else make sure to change the user for the service) ```sudo su -l steam```

 //create a folder named "RIFM"
 ```